 IV&V continues to assess collaborative efforts and management interactions between the Project and enterprise partner systems to identify alignment risks and points of clear commitment to the project schedule.

 Engagement Activities

-The Project and many agencies continued to perform work remotely due to COVID-19 workplace restrictions but conducted touchpoint meetings by teleconference or video conference with organization representatives to manage activities contained in the Master Readiness Workplan.
-In June, agencies were asked to complete MRW tasks relating to the CMS wave.
-Agencies also attended CMS Wave Change Impact Workshops conducted by the Project.
-The project worked to limit MRW tasks this month to allow agencies to focus on end of year activities.
+The Project and agencies performed work remotely due to COVID-19 workplace restrictions and conducted touchpoint meetings by teleconference or video conference with organization representatives to manage activities contained in the Master Readiness Workplan (MRW).